- To provide web-based support for PGCE geography tutors

 The contributors to this site have all been involved in the initial teacher education of geography teachers at primary or secondary level or both.
 The names of the author(s) are included at the start of each Think Piece and Orientation Piece.

-Frances Soar of the GA oversees the GTIP database - if you are a tutor and you believe your details need updating please contact Frances.
+Frances Soar of the GA oversees the GTIP database - if you are a tutor and you believe your details need updating please contact Milan.

 Comment on this page